tofitsch/adventofcode/README.md

  3. `part1.*` : the script computing the solution to part1
  4. `part2.*` : the script computing the solution to part2

-`verify_solutions.sh` runs over all solutions and prints out their running time.
-It also runs as a [github CI](https://github.com/tofitsch/adventofcode/actions/workflows/verify_solutions.yml) and fails it if one of the solutions is wrong.

 The scripts return just the solution, no other printout.
 They are written in a different language for each year.
 Here is how to run them: